KKGo-Software-engineering/fun-exercise-api/README.md

 This challenge is to create a Dockerfile for the `Go` application and make sure image size is optimized.

+1. Jump to `Dockerfile`
+2. Feel free to change base image, add more layers, and optimize the image size

 #### Expectation
 ```
 1. Create a Dockerfile for the Go application
 2. Using multi-stage Dockerfile
 3. The image size should be optimized
-4. The image should be able to run the application (container)
+4. The image should be able to run the application (docker run)
 ```

 ### Challenge 9: DevOps - Design a CI for running static code analysis and tests